ZcashFoundation/zebra/.github/pull_request_template.md

 <!--
 Thank you for your Pull Request.
-Please provide a description above and review the requirements below.

-Bug fixes and new features should include tests.
+Please provide a description above and fill in the information below.

 Contributors guide: https://zebra.zfnd.org/CONTRIBUTING.html
 -->